 Note to Contributors

 Arụmarụka: Journal of Conversational Thinking (AJCT) is an interdisciplinary and decolonial journal dedicated to the publication of well-researched articles written with the conversational method, primarily of the qualitative type but not excluding its quantitative variant.
-AJCT considers only articles that have applied the method of Conversational Thinking in their study, etc. Our aim is to create a platform on which scholars can engage with the ideas of their colleagues.
+AJCT considers only articles that have applied the method of Conversational Thinking in their study, etc. Our goal is to create a platform on which scholars can engage with the ideas of their colleagues.
 Thus, our main audience would be researchers and practitioners of philosophy, generally speaking, and African philosophy and other related fields in the humanities and the social sciences in particular.
 In this regard, articles submitted to Arụmarụka: Journal of Conversational Thinking must be presented in the conversational style.
-We publish two issues per year consisting of a minimum of five (5) and a maximum of ten (10) articles in each issue.
+We publish two issues per year consisting of a minimum of five (5) articles in each issue.
 Submissions may include original articles (full-length articles that propose a new/novel idea or build on an existing system); conversations (shorter essays that aim to deconstruct and reconstruct an idea in a previously published essay); and book reviews (mainly focused on contemporary literature in African philosophy and studies).

 Open Access Statement

 Articles published in Arụmarụka are “open access”.
 Users are permitted to read, download, copy, distribute or use journal articles for any other lawful purposes.
 Users do not need to register on the journal’s website to access the published articles.
 While we are committed to keeping our articles “open access”, reprinting of articles published in the journal must be done with permission from the Editor and due acknowledgements.
-Articles would be available on our website at https://cspafrica.org/
+Articles would be available on journal page of our website at https://cspafrica.org/

 Aim and Scope

-Arumaruka: Journal of Conversational Thinking was founded in January 2021, and the aim is to make it a world-class academic journal, publishing high-quality articles that engage deeply with ideas centred around African philosophical, political, sociological, anthropological thinking etc., with the aim of forstering continuous conversation, and system building in African scholarship.
+Arumaruka: Journal of Conversational Thinking was founded by Jonathan O Chimakonam in January 2021, and the aim is to make it a world-class academic journal, publishing high-quality articles that engage deeply with ideas centred around African philosophical, political, sociological, anthropological thinking etc., with the aim of forstering continuous conversation, and system building in African scholarship.
 We aim to create a platform where scholars can present novel ideas in African studies, critique and converse with established ideas/thought systems, and build on existing systems using the conversational method.

 This journal operates a double-blind peer-review process, where two anonymous reviewers review anonymised manuscripts.
 Authors should expect the Editor to reach (and inform them of) a decision, including recommending corrections, if any, or acceptance/rejection of any paper, within three months of receipt.
 It is important to note that Editors are not committed to the views expressed in articles.
 Authors must take the time to proofread their works.
 Poorly written and incoherent articles would be summarily rejected during Editorial review.
 Only manuscripts that meet the required standard would move on to the peer review stage.